9th Australian National Family Law Conference–

 entitled to hear a matrimonial case one must ask which of the available

 choices is the more appropriate forum.
-For example, one or both of
+For example, one or both

-most cases, the matrimonial dispute ought to be sorted out in England
+dictate that, in most cases, the matrimonial dispute ought to be

-rather than Australia.
-If one of the parties were to commence divorce
+sorted out in England rather than Australia.
+If one of the parties

-or financial proceedings in Australia in these circumstances the Australian
+were to commence divorce or financial proceedings in Australia in

-court may well order an injunction staying the Australian proceedings
+these circumstances the Australian court may well order an injunction

-to allow the English court to determine the matter.
-Similar powers
+staying the Australian proceedings to allow the English court to

-exist in England to deal with the reverse situation.
+determine the matter.
+Similar powers exist in England to deal with

 Interestingly, however, in my experience